13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 Price: $35-$60

-For the mom who loves whimsical outdoor moments, pack a vintage-style picnic basket with gingham napkins, artisanal cheeses, a mini baguette, jam jars, and a bottle of sparkling lemonade or rose.
+For the mom who loves whimsical outdoor moments, this one is a basket through and through.
+Pack a vintage-style wicker picnic basket with gingham napkins, artisanal cheeses, a mini baguette, jam jars, and a bottle of sparkling lemonade or rose.
 Add a flower crown for flair.

 The magic here is in the presentation.
 Use a real wicker basket (not a cardboard box), line it with a checkered cloth, and arrange everything like it belongs in a magazine.
 Then actually take her on the picnic.
 The basket is the invitation, not just the gift.